AndersMunkN/Munk-Nielsen/content/publication/twocar/index.md

 tags:
 - Cars
 featured: true
-selected: true # not sure what this does
+selected: false # not sure what this does

 links:
 url_pdf: "/pdf/two-car.pdf"